jamesderlin/dartbag/README.md

 ## [random]

-* `randMaxInt` returns the maximum value allowed by `Random.nextInt` portably.
+* `randMaxInt` portably returns the maximum value allowed by `Random.nextInt`.

 * `Random.nextIntFrom` returns a random integer in a specified range.

 * `lazyShuffler` shuffles a `List` lazily.

-* `RepeatableRandom` wraps an existing pseudo-random number generator and allows a random sequence to be easily restarted and that allows the seed to be retrieved.
+* `RepeatableRandom` wraps an existing pseudo-random number generator to allow a random sequence to be easily restarted and to allow the seed to be retrieved.

 ## [readable_numbers]